Climate sensitivity: Using climate models

 Climate models simulate the CO_{2}-driven warming of the future as well as the past.
 They operate on principles similar to those underlying models that predict the weather, but they focus on longer-term processes.
-Climate models typically begin with a starting state and then apply physical laws and knowledge about biology to generate subsequent states.
-As with weather modelling, no computer has the power to model the complexity of the entire planet and so simplifications are used to reduce that complexity to something manageable.
+Climate models typically begin with a starting state and then apply physical laws and knowledge about biology to predict future states.
+As with weather modelling, no computer has the power to model the complexity of the entire planet and simplifications are used to reduce that complexity to something manageable.
 An important simplification divides Earth's atmosphere into model cells.
-For instance, the atmosphere might be divided into cubes of air ten or one hundred kilometers on a side.
-Each model cell is treated as if it were homogeneous.
+For instance, the atmosphere might be divided into cubes of air ten or one hundred kilometers on each side.
+Each model cell is treated as if it were homogeneous (uniform).
 Calculations for model cells are much faster than trying to simulate each molecule of air separately.

 A lower model resolution (large model cells and long time steps) takes less computing power but cannot simulate the atmosphere in as much detail.
 A model cannot simulate processes smaller than the model cells or shorter-term than a single time step.
 The effects of the smaller-scale and shorter-term processes must therefore be estimated by using other methods.
 Physical laws contained in the models may also be simplified to speed up calculations.
 The biosphere must be included in climate models.
 The effects of the biosphere are estimated by using data on the average behaviour of the average plant assemblage of an area under the modelled conditions.
-Climate sensitivity is therefore an emergent property of these models.
-It is not prescribed, but it follows from the interaction of all the modelled processes.
+Climate sensitivity is therefore an emergent property of these models; it is not prescribed, but it follows from the interaction of all the modelled processes.

 To estimate climate sensitivity, a model is run by using a variety of radiative forcings (doubling quickly, doubling gradually, or following historical emissions) and the temperature results are compared to the forcing applied.
 Different models give different estimates of climate sensitivity, but they tend to fall within a similar range, as described above.